CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback

 A central challenge in instruction synthesis is maintaining semantic control during evolution.
 Prior methods often rely on abstract commands (\textit{e.g.}, ``make it harder''), which can lead to vague or ungrounded content.
-To address this gap, we introduce a novel approach: leveraging task-specific keywords as a semantic anchor for instruction evolution.
-Such keywords are typically easy to obtain during seed instruction collection or can be easily generated by agents, while their potential to guide the synthesis of complex, grounded instructions has been largely overlooked.
-As the case illustrated in Figure~\ref{fig:kw_guide}, we introduce Keyword-guided instruction generation, which (1) anchors the generation of new instructions and (2) enables controllable adjustment of instruction difficulty.

-Specifically, for each seed instruction $s$ and associated keyword set $T$, the Reviewer generates a new but relevant instruction $s^{\prime}$ explicitly conditioned on a strategically selected subset $t \subseteq T$:
+To move beyond such abstract heuristics, we introduce Schema-guided interleaved synthesis.
+This approach transforms synthesis into a principled design process where instructions and code co-evolve.
+Guided by task-specific keywords, our Reviewer agent first generates a Schema—a structured blueprint that outlines the logic for combining concepts, the desired complexity, and the overall goal for a new instruction.
+By first formulating this design plan before generating the final text, we ensure that new instructions are not only more challenging but also logically coherent and well-grounded.